seetadev/EthOps/README.md

 Link: https://github.com/seetadev/EthOps/tree/main/Module1

 16. Worldcoin - We are using WorldCoin to enable multi-region distribution of the public goods and incentivizing maintainers for effective management and communication setup for Drones utilized in Operations and Maintenance across multiple regions.
 Drones can be effectively utilized with WorldCoin's currency support for building operations, inspection and maintenance and safer and more efficient surveys.
 Please visit the link: https://github.com/seetadev/EthOps/tree/main/Module3/world-id-currency-support

+17. XRPL-py-lite for Asset Management, Automation and Reducing decentralized Transaction Costs in Road ICM: We are utilizing xrpl-py-lite for asset management, automation and reducing transaction costs with XRP Ledger in UAV Monitor.
+This is especially useful for enabling UAV Monitor at all levels - drone drivers, citizen, dispatcher, Ministry of Aerial Transportation and Fleet Organizations.
+Please visit: https://github.com/seetadev/EthOps/tree/main/Drone-robotics-governance/asset-mgr-xrpl-py-lite

+Features of XRPL-py-lite for Asset Management, Automation: Account creation, XRPL and Asset transfer, XRPL and asset management, Creation and management of Escrows, with support for conditions, Creation and management of Checks, Creation and management of Offers, Token creation and management, NFT creation and management.